rust-lang/compiler-team/content/minutes/design-meeting/2019-12-20-major-change-process.md

         * details may change through review process
         * person may not know enough context to write the docs, need help with that
     * but the bar should be that the issue can **explain the change** in sufficient detail for it to be understood
-        * the *actual* rustc-guide changes themselves can come later
+        * the *actual* rustc-dev-guide changes themselves can come later
         * it may be that the role of the learning wg can be to help with some of that

 ## Final proposed process